Local Solar Regulations

 How should we approach inaccuracies in this data?

-We have noticed that occasionally information is categorized under the wrong jurisdiction.
+While our team thoroughly reviews the information we display for Local Solar Regulations, some inaccuracies may occur.
 In this case, we recommend providing feedback within the Permit Matrix: .
 Our team will review your feedback and may reach out to you for additional information.

 How often is this data refreshed?